-Egg-laying breeds typically start laying at 5 – 6 months of age, skip the broody, chick raising, molt cycle, and lay continuously for 12 – 14 months in their first year.
+Egg-laying breeds typically start laying at 5 – 6 months of age, skip the broody, chick-raising, and molt cycle, and lay continuously for 12 – 14 months in their first year.
 Then they slow down or stop egg production completely as they go through a major molt for two to three months.

-Those wanting to obtain eggs year-round naturally can take advantage of the characteristics of the modern egg-layers.
-New chicks can be started each spring so that they begin laying in fall when last year’s chickens start their first molt.
+Those wanting to obtain eggs year-round naturally can take advantage of the characteristics of the modern egg layers.
+New chicks can be started each spring so that they begin laying in the fall when last year’s chickens start their first molt.
 Generally, these pullets will lay through their first winter without any added light and will start supplying eggs when last year’s birds begin molting.

 When using the egg production model described above, older chickens are usually culled when they start their second molting cycle.
 That’s because although the specialized egg-laying breeds lay heavily for their first two years, they typically slow significantly after that and younger birds are much more productive.